BrandonGardner2/Sprint-Challenge-React-Wars/README.md

 - [ ] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

 #### React JS is a JavaScript library that was created by Facebook to handle complex state management.
 It does so by allowing a web application to be broken down into components that have the ability to hold 'state' if needed.
-This state can be passed around only where it is needed and updated throuh set state calls.
+This state can be passed around only where it is needed and updated through set state calls.

 - [ ] What does it mean to _think_ in react?